 Rather than working as a main light, this softbox works as an effective backlight, rim light, or edge light in a pinch.
 It comes with a detachable honeycomb grid, further allowing control over the direction of light.
 As the name implies, it collapses for easy portability, making it more possible than ever to bring in support lights on location.

 Our main gripe?
-You absolutely need to bring along a light stand or assistant in order to properly use this strip light.
+You absolutely need to bring along a light stand or assistant to properly use this strip light.
 Its size makes attachment directly to your camera impossible.
 Furthermore, the rig doesn’t have the support necessary to keep itself up.
 But, as long as you manage to find a place to hang this softbox, it’s a reliable tool for adding in those extra pops of light that make all the difference.

 6. Neewer Octo Softbox w/ S-Type Bracket Holder